Build a site

 Embed button

-The survey is now embedded into the site and users will not have to open it in another window.
+The survey is now embedded into the site.
+Users will not have to open it in another window.

 Embedded survey